JordanFrecon/jordanfrecon.github.io/_posts/2021-07-06-defense-mechanisms.md

 ## 5. Other Defenses

 **Defensive Distillation** {% include cite.html id="2016_Papernot_N_p-sp_ddapadnn"%}.
 Distillation is a training procedure initially designed to train a DNN using knowledge transferred from a different DNN.
+The idea is to train two networks, namely the original network $$f_\theta$$ and the distilled network $$f^{\rm d}_\nu$$ with the same architecture.
+However, the distilled network is trained on the set $$\{x,f_\theta(x)\}$$.
+Such technique seems to prevent models from fitting too  tightly to the data, and contributes to a better generalization around training point.

+**Randomization** {% include cite.html id="2017_Xie_C_p-iclr_maetr"%}.
+This heuristic defense technique consists works at inference time.
+Any input image go through two randomization layers.
+The first applies random resizing while the second applies random padding.
+Then, a single modified image in selected randomly before being fed to the classification network.